Dhiruben Patel: Awards

 Patel received the Ranjitram Suvarna Chandrak award in 1980.
 She received the K. M. Munshi Suvarna Chandrak award in 1981 and the Sahitya Gaurav Puraskar award in 2002, both by Gujarat Sahitya Akademi.
-She received the Nandshankar Suvarna Chandrak award and Darshak Award in 1996.
+She received the Nandshankar Suvarna Chandrak award and the Darshak Award in 1996.
 She won the 2001 Sahitya Akademi Award for Gujarati language for her novel Agantuk.